TestGorilla LogoTestGorilla Logo

 Effective critical thinking requires the ability to actively and skillfully conceptualize, apply, analyze, synthesize, and evaluate information to make a judgment or formulate an innovative solution.

-These qualities can be difficult to measure in an interview, but critical thinking tests are specifically designed to quantify critical thinking ability so that hiring managers can factor it into their decision making process.
+Measuring critical thinking in interviews can be difficult, but critical thinking tests are specifically designed to quantify critical thinking ability so that hiring managers can factor it into their decision making process.

 How does a critical thinking test work?